lokidokicoki/lokidokicoki.github.io/README.md

 # Tales of Hyluria

-This is a record of hte Hyluria game sessions, published as github pages to www.hyluria.info
+This is a record of the Hyluria game sessions, published as github pages to www.hyluria.info